pippinbarr/cart263-2019/slides/activity-eat-up/activity-eat-up.md

 ## 4. Get references to the mouth and fly elements on the page

-1. Declare two variables at the top of your program to store the mouth and fly elements (since we're using jQuery you shoudl prefix the variable names with `$`)
+1. Declare two variables at the top of your program to store the mouth and fly elements (since we're using jQuery you should prefix the variable names with `$`)
 1. In your "document ready" function, use jQuery to select the two elements on the page and store them in the appropriate variables

 ???